-These special trips use the ideas and approaches of the IONS Worldview Explorations program as a way of framing our exploration of the culture of that country.
+Here is a little more information about how these special trips use the ideas and approaches of the IONS Worldview Explorations program as a way of framing our exploration of the culture of the country being visited.

 Our Worldview Explorations related goals for these journeys include:

 1. To enable participants to better understand their own worldviews, where those worldviews came from, and to consciously choose among the worldviews they have that are in alignment with their personal values.

 2. To provide tools that will help people on the trip better understand and appreciate the worldviews of the people in the country being visited.